Join in now. The best time to do this survey is from April to November.

 How to take part

-Step 3: Submit your results using our simple online form.
+- Step 3: Submit your results using our simple online form.

-Enter your findings and view results so far
+Enter your results online

 Downloads – what you need to get involved